Irinel47/data-viz-projects/eu-gini-gdppc/README.md

 - Luxembourg & Ireland stand out for their high GDP per capita
 - Southern & Eastern European countries (Bulgaria, Romania, Baltics) tend to have higher inequality and lower GDP per capita — poorer countries where a smaller proportion of the population controls a larger share of the economy

-Hans Rosling made data fun and accessible, and I hope this chart does the same! 🌟
+Hans Rosling made data fun and accessible and I hope this chart does the same! 🌟

 ## 🛠️ Tools & Libraries